-There are many ways landlords can save money on their Renton rental properties.
+There are many ways landlords can save money on their Kent rental properties.
 To bring more value to the property you must make upgrades and repairs.
 You can find ways to save money making repairs in order to always keep your property in tip-top shape.
 Learn more about our cost-saving techniques in our latest post.

 Build A Team

 Partner up with some contractors who you can turn to again and again.
 This way you will attain the peace of mind in knowing the repairs are being done properly and that you have someone working on your house who is true to their word.
 You won’t have to worry about poor work ethic or the repairs being completed in the wrong way.
 You can also have a team readily available to handle the cleanup once the repairs are completed.
 Every good landlord will have a go-to cleaning service they know and trust to get the job done.

 When you leave the repairs up to the tenants, it is like handing them a blank check.
 They aren’t going to be worried about saving you money, they are going to worry about getting the problem fixed.
 If you want your repairs done right and done at a fair price, it is best for you to handle them yourself, finding your own people to do the job.
 Once the repairs are completed, you can make sure they are up to your level of satisfaction.
 If your tenant had chosen the vendor, you might find yourself having to pay for poor workmanship.

 Sometimes the repairs are needed because your tenant caused the damage.
 One way to avoid such problems is to ensure you are screening your tenants thoroughly.
 Talk to your prospective tenant’s past landlords, and run background checks on anyone who will be living in your home.
 Even if you know the person who wants to move in, don’t assume they will take as good care of your property as you need them to.
 Always encourage your tenants to report any problems or unusual things they are noticing.
 If your tenant is able to help you discover a leak right away, you will be able to save thousands in water damage costs you may have otherwise been forced to face.